nuagex/nuagex-labs/0820-VNS-LiveAction/README.md

 ```

 Note, that in order to provide CATS container with passwordless access to the labs components the Jumpbox keys are shared with the container.
 Jumpbox's `${HOME}/.ssh` folder contents is exposed to the CATS container and mounted there by the `/root/.ssh` path.
-In effect, the `id_rsa` key on the Jumpbox will be available to the CATS container by the `/root/.ssh/id_rsa` path hence its configured on line [84](./cats/vars.robot#L8) of the variables file.
+In effect, the `id_rsa` key on the Jumpbox will be available to the CATS container by the `/root/.ssh/id_rsa` path hence its configured on line [8](./cats/vars.robot#L8) of the variables file.

 The configuration is successful if every step is marked with the green PASS status.
 The configuration execution log can be found under `cats/reports` directory (the full path is provided by CATS at the end of the execution output).

 > Note, the automated lab configuration creates cronjobs on each PC on NSG side to support traffic scripts.

+# 4 Troubleshooting

+You must update physical address on each NSG.
+Even though CATS scripts add NSG address please verify from Nuage Networks VSD that addresses are reflecting on Nuage Networks VSD.